Allpix-Squared Simulations of Multi-element Germanium Detectors for Synchrotron Applications: Physics processes and simulation flow

 \subsection{Charge carrier drift and signal induction}

-Charge carriers are propagated along the electric field lines through the germanium crystal until front and back sides by the \textit{GenericPropagation} module.
-This module uses a Runge-Kutta integration method and the mobility is calculated at each step from the interpolated vector obtained from the three dimensional electric field map, imported by the \textit{ElectricFieldReader} module.
+Charge carriers are propagated along the electric field lines through the germanium crystal until they reach the front and backsides by the \textit{GenericPropagation} module.
+This module uses a Runge-Kutta integration method~\cite{Runge1895,Kutta} and the mobility is calculated at each step from the interpolated vector obtained from the three dimensional electric field map, imported by the \textit{ElectricFieldReader} module.
 Random diffusion is added to every integration step of the charge carrier motion using Fick's second law and Einstein relation.
-The drift mobility parametrization in germanium at 77~K is formally the same as in silicon, but the parameter values have been modified to those measured along the principal crystallographic axis $<1 0 0>$ for electric fields lower than 300~V/cm~\cite{BRUYNEEL2006764}.
-The drift velocity anisotropy, observed in relatively thick germanium detectors~\cite{Abt:2010ax}, is small for thin sensors like in our case and has not been included in the simulation.
+The drift mobility parametrization in germanium at 77~K is formally the same as the Jacoboni-Canali model in silicon, but the parameter values have been modified to those measured along the principal crystallographic axis $\langle 1 0 0\rangle$ for electric fields lower than 3000~V/cm~\cite{BRUYNEEL2006764}.
+The drift velocity anisotropy, observed in relatively thick (i.e. 7 cm) germanium detectors~\cite{Abt:2010ax}, is small for thin sensors like in our case and has not been included in the simulation.
 Charge carriers are propagated during 200~ns, the so-called \textit{integration time}.
-After this time, all carriers within a small volume around each frontside electrodes are attributed to the respective pixel signal by the \textit{SimpleTransfer} module.
-This volume covers the electrode implant itself and an additional volume around it to avoid any simulation bias due to the uncertainty in the final position of the charge carriers.
-The integration time has been chosen long enough so that charge carriers are collected either to the electrodes or any other germanium surface.
-It has been verified that by drifting the charge carriers in groups of 100, with the integration time per step set to 1 ns, both to speed up the simulation process, simulation results are precise enough in terms of energy spectrum shape and charge carrier arrival time distribution.
+The integration time has been chosen twice the drift time (less than 100~ns), long enough so that charge carriers are collected either to the electrodes or any other germanium surface.
+Charge carriers are propagated in groups of 100 per step and the integration time per step has been to 1~ns.
+These two changes, made to speed up the simulation process, do not affect the precision of simulation results in terms of energy spectrum shape and charge carrier arrival time distribution, as it has been verified.
+Charge carrier recombination has not been included in this simulation step because recombination lifetime values (greater than 10~\textmu s~\cite{PhysRev.87.387}) are longer than the simulated drift time.

+The \textit{InducedTransfer} module is used in this work to simulate the induced signal on pixels resulting from charge carriers movement.
+This module uses the Shockley-Ramo's Theorem~\cite{doi:10.1063/1.1710367,1686997} and a three-dimensional map of weighting potential in multiples of a pixel cell (in our case, 3$\times$3 and generated by COMSOL), imported by \textit{WeightingPotentialReader} module.